On intersecting families of independent sets in trees: Introduction

-Let $[n]=\{1,\ldots,n\}$.
-Let $2^{[n]}$ and $\binom{[n]}{r}$ denote the family of all subsets and $r$-subsets of $[n]$ respectively.
-A family of subsets $\cF\subseteq 2^{[n]}$ is \textit{intersecting} if $F\cap G\neq \emptyset$ for $F, G\in \cF$.
-For any $\cF\subseteq 2^{[n]}$ and $x\in [n]$, let $\cF_x$ be all sets in $\cF$ that contain $x$.
-A classical result of Erd\H{o}s, Ko and Rado \cite{EKR} states that if $\cF\subseteq \binom{[n]}{r}$ is intersecting for $r\leq n/2$, then $|\cF|\leq \binom{n-1}{r-1}$.
-Moreover, if $r<n/2$, equality holds if and only if $\cF=\binom{[n]}{r}_x$ for some $x\in [n]$.
-This was shown as part of a stronger result by Hilton and Milner \cite{HilMil} which characterized the structure of the ``second-best'' intersecting families. \\ \\ There have been multiple proofs of the Erd\H{o}s--Ko--Rado theorem.
-The original proof, by Erd\H{o}s, Ko and Rado devised the now-central \textit{shifting} technique and used it in conjunction with an induction argument to prove the theorem.
-Daykin \cite{Dayk} demonstrated that the theorem is implied by the Kruskal-Katona theorem.
+There have been multiple proofs of the Erd\H{o}s--Ko--Rado theorem.
+The original proof by Erd\H{o}s, Ko and Rado devised the now-central \textit{shifting} technique and used it in conjunction with an induction argument to prove the theorem.
+Daykin \cite{Dayk} demonstrated that the theorem is implied by the Kruskal--Katona theorem.
 Katona \cite{Katona} provided possibly the simplest and most elegant proof, a double counting argument using the method of cyclic permutations.
 More recently, Frankl--F\"uredi \cite{FraFur} gave another short proof that relied on a result of Katona on shadows of intersecting families, while we \cite{HurKamEKR} provided an injective proof using the aforementioned shifting technique.
-There have also been algebraic proofs, one using Delsarte's linear programming bound (see \cite{GodMea} and \cite{GodRoy} for details), and another using the method of linearly independent polynomials due to F\"uredi et al. \cite{Fur}. \\ \\ The Erd\H{o}s--Ko--Rado theorem is one of the fundamental theorems in extremal combinatorics, and has been generalized in many directions.
-A very fine survey of the the avenues of research, pursued as extensions of the Erd\H{o}s--Ko--Rado theorem, in the 1960's, 70's and 80's, is presented by Deza and Frankl \cite{DezFra}.
+There have also been algebraic proofs, one using Delsarte's linear programming bound (see \cite{GodMea} and \cite{GodRoy} for details), and another using the method of linearly independent polynomials due to F\"uredi et al. \cite{Fur}.

+The Erd\H{o}s--Ko--Rado theorem is one of the fundamental theorems in extremal combinatorics, and has been generalized in many directions.
+A very fine survey of the avenues of research, pursued as extensions of the Erd\H{o}s--Ko--Rado theorem, in the 1960's, 70's and 80's, is presented by Deza and Frankl \cite{DezFra}.
 In this note, we focus on a relatively recent graph-theoretic extension of the theorem.